Swim Gear: Swedish Goggles Review

 Swedish Swim Goggles Review – An Old-School Classic That Rules the Pool

-Swedish goggles have long been one of the favorite swim goggles of elite swimmers.
-Here’s a full breakdown of this popular goggle, including pros, cons, and the best Swedish goggles on the market.
+Swedish goggles have long been among elite swimmers’ favorite swim goggles.
+Here’s a full breakdown of this popular goggle, including pros and cons and the best Swedish goggles on the market.

-Swedish swim goggles, also known as Swedes, are an old-school swimming goggle that has been around for decades thanks to their unmatched customization, excellent field of vision, no-frills hydrodynamic design, and multiple tint and lens options for every type of swimming environment.
+Swedish swim goggles, also known as Swedes, are old-school swimming goggles that have been around for decades thanks to their unmatched customization, excellent field of vision, no-frills hydrodynamic design, and multiple tint and lens options for every type of swimming environment.

-In this guide to Swedish swim goggles, also known as Swedes, we are going to do a deep dive of these old-school classics, including:
+In this guide to Swedish swim goggles, also known as Swedes, we are going to do a deep dive into these old-school classics, including:

 • What are Swedish goggles?